FancyFoodie/policies/privacy-policy.md

 Although no method of transmission over the Internet or electronic storage is 100% secure, we follow all PCI-DSS requirements and implement additional generally accepted industry standards.
 Your credit card information will also be subject to our payment processor’s privacy policy in addition to ours. **PLEASE READ THE PRIVACY POLICY ON THE WEBSITE OF ANY PAYMENT PROCESSOR THAT YOU ARE DIRECTED TO REGARDING THE USE, STORAGE AND PROTECTION OF YOUR CREDIT CARD INFORMATION BEFORE SUBMITTING ANY CREDIT CARD INFORMATION.**

 All information that you provide to us or our third party payment processor must be accurate, current and complete.
 In the event of a dispute, we may issue you with a provisional credit to your card until the dispute is resolved.
 If we issue a provisional credit and the dispute is resolved and the charges were correct, we shall recharge your debit or credit card to reverse this provisional credit.
 You expressly consent to this reversal if you falsely or incorrectly dispute a charge.
 If you wish to dispute a charge by mail or telephone please contact us at info@PearDeck.com.
 If we elect at any time to charge any convenience fee for making a payment via a debit card, credit card, or electronic check, these fees will be stated at the time of payment before you finalize your charge.
 In the event of an unauthorized charge using a debit card or electronic check, please consult your bank’s rules regarding refunds and reversals.
-Pear Deck complies with all legal requirements of your State’s applicable laws regarding providing refunds for unauthorized charges.
+Fancy Foodie complies with all legal requirements of your State’s applicable laws regarding providing refunds for unauthorized charges.
 When you make a charge, we shall display a completed charge screen.
 This is your electronic receipt.
 You should print or save this electronic receipt for your records.
 YOU REPRESENT AND WARRANT THAT YOU HAVE THE LEGAL RIGHT TO USE ANY CREDIT CARDS, DEBIT CARDS OR OTHER PAYMENT MEANS USED TO INITIATE ANY TRANSACTION.

 ## INFORMATION SHARING AND DISCLOSURE

-Further, you agree that Pear Deck may transfer the anonymous information we collect in the event of any corporate restructuring or any sale, assignment or transfer of substantially all of its rights in the Apps.
+Further, you agree that Fancy Foodie may transfer the anonymous information we collect in the event of any corporate restructuring or any sale, assignment or transfer of substantially all of its rights in the Apps.

 We may disclose information about you if we become subject to a subpoena or court order, or if we are otherwise legally required to disclose information.
 We may also use and disclose information about you to establish or exercise our legal rights, to enforce the Terms of Use, to assert and defend against legal claims, or if we believe such disclosure is necessary to investigate, prevent, or take other action regarding actual or suspected illegal or fraudulent activities or potential threats to the physical safety or well-being of any person.
 If we are involved in a merger, acquisition, or sale of all or a portion of our assets, your information may be transferred as part of that transaction, but we will notify you (for example, via email and/or a prominent notice on our website) of any change in control or use of your Personal Information or User Content, or if either become subject to a different Privacy Policy.
 We will also notify you of choices you may have regarding the information.

-Pear Deck will display your Personal Information in your profile page and elsewhere on our Services according to the preferences you set in your account.
+Fancy Foodie will display your Personal Information in your profile page and elsewhere on our Services according to the preferences you set in your account.
 Any information you choose to provide should reflect how much you want others to know about you.
 Please consider carefully what information you disclose in your profile page and your desired level of anonymity.
 You can review and revise your profile information at any time.
 We do not sell your personal information to third parties.
 We may also share or disclose your information with your consent, for example if you use a third party application to access your account.
 Through certain features of our Services, you may also have the ability to make some of your information public.
 Public information may be broadly and quickly disseminated.

 **Service Providers, Business Partners and Others**.
-Pear Deck may use certain trusted third party companies and individuals to help us provide, analyze, and improve our Services (including but not limited to data storage, maintenance services, database management, web analytics, email communication, payment processing, and improvement of the Service’s features).
+Fancy Foodie may use certain trusted third party companies and individuals to help us provide, analyze, and improve our Services (including but not limited to data storage, maintenance services, database management, web analytics, email communication, payment processing, and improvement of the Service’s features).
 These third parties may have access to your information only for purposes of performing these tasks on our behalf and under obligations similar to those in this Privacy Policy.
 As of the date this policy went into effect, we use:

 Service Providers used for business functions:

 * MailChimp’s marketing platform to perform personalized email communication

-* Salesforce CRM’s customer relationship software to manage contact information, history, and usage data shared securely from Intercom.io

-* Google Analytics and Intercom.io to collect and report usage data
+* Google Analytics to collect and report usage data

-* Stripe and ChartMogul to collect and report subscription data for premium users
+* Stripe to collect and report subscription data for premium users

 Service Providers used for the technical infrastructure of our application:

-* Amazon’s Web Services (AWS) to store some of your information (for example, your User Content)
+* Heroku to store some of your information (for example, your User Content)

-* Google's Cloud Platform and Google Drive to store some of your information (for example, your User Content.
-Teachers may also export student responses to a a Google Spreadsheet)

 * Firebase.io to store some of your information (for example, real time student responses)

-* Compose.io to store some of your information (for example, user profiles)

-* ConvertAPI processing service to convert existing PowerPoint files to Pear Deck format

 **Third-Party Applications**.
-Pear Deck may share your Information with a third party application with your consent, for example when you choose to access our Services through such an application.
+Fancy Foodie may share your Information with a third party application with your consent, for example when you choose to access our Services through such an application.
 We are not responsible for what those parties do with your information, so you should make sure you trust the application and that it has a privacy policy acceptable to you.

 **Non-private or Non-Personal Information**.
-Pear Deck may disclose your non-private, aggregated, or otherwise non-personal information, such as usage statistics of our Services.
+Fancy Foodie may disclose your non-private, aggregated, or otherwise non-personal information, such as usage statistics of our Services.
 However, in such cases, your usage data is aggregated with the usage data of others and does not identify you individually.

 ## CHANGING OR DELETING YOUR INFORMATION

-To delete your account, please remove the Pear Deck application from your [Google Drive Permissions] (https://security.google.com/settings/security/permissions?pli=1)
+To delete your account, please remove the Fancy Foodie application from your Phone or contact shaoxinjiang@gmail.com

-## Pear Deck ENTERPRISE ACCOUNT

-If you have a Pear Deck Enterprise account, your Administrator may be able to:

-* access information in and about your Pear Deck Enterprise account;

-* disclose, restrict, or access information that you have provided or that is made available to you when using your Pear Deck Enterprise account; and

-* control how your Pear Deck Enterprise account may be accessed or deleted.

-Please refer to your organization's policies if you have questions about your Administrator's rights.

 ## LINKED SITES

-Our Services may contain links to other Web sites whose privacy practices may differ from those of Pear Deck.
+Our Services may contain links to other Web sites whose privacy practices may differ from those of Fancy Foodie.
 If you submit personal Information to any of those sites, your Information is governed by their privacy statements.
 We encourage you to carefully read the privacy statement of any Web site you visit.

 ## SECURITY

-Pear Deck takes reasonable steps to help protect Information against loss, misuse, unauthorized access or disclosure.  **Pear Deck expressly disclaims any representation or warranty, whether express or implied, with respect to offering any definitive promise of security in connection with The anonymous information we collect.**
+Fancy Foodie takes reasonable steps to help protect Information against loss, misuse, unauthorized access or disclosure.  **Fancy Foodie expressly disclaims any representation or warranty, whether express or implied, with respect to offering any definitive promise of security in connection with The anonymous information we collect.**

-## OUR POLICY TOWARD CHILDREN

-We are required under the Children’s Online Privacy Protection Act (COPPA), with limited exceptions, to obtain verifiable parental consent in order to collect, use, or disclose personal information from Children.
-COPPA allows the Child’s School to obtain consent for the online collection of personal information from Children who are students of the School.

-If a Child wants to use our Service, he/she must first obtain an Account from his/her School.
-Before an Account is provided to a School, we require that the School (on behalf of the Parent) (a) consent to the collection, use and disclosure of personal information of the Child, through the Service, in accordance with this Children’s Privacy Policy, and (b) agree that the Child’s online activities are subject to the Terms of Service.

-As required under COPPA, we allow Parents certain choices regarding the personal information submitted by their Children Parents should make any permitted requests with the School and have the School, as the Parent’s agent, pass on those requests to Company.
-We may rely on the instructions that we receive from the School that we reasonably believe are given by a Child’s Parent to the School.
-For example, if a representative from the Child’s School contacts us and provides the Account information we request, we may assume that the person calling is acting on behalf of the Child’s Parent.

-We provide Parents the following choices with respect to the collection, use, retention and disclosure of Personal Information.
-A Child’s registration information is always accessible to him/her.
-A Parent has the right to review her Child’s Personal Information, which the Parent can obtain by contacting her Child’s School.
-After reviewing the Child’s Personal Information, the Parent may ask us to update or delete the Child’s Personal Information by requesting such changes through the Child’s School.
-A Parent may prohibit us from sharing a Child’s Personal Information with a third party by requesting such prohibition through the Child’s School.
-Notwithstanding any such requests, we may continue to share a Child’s Personal Information with third parties for the Internal Purposes and Enforcement Purposes (each as described above).

-If a Parent chooses to prohibit any future collection, use or disclosure of the Child’s Personal Information, the Parent may do so by terminating the Child’s Account through the School, and requesting the deletion of the Child’s Personal Information through the School.
-Upon receiving such request from the Child’s School, we will delete the Child’s Account information from our live databases and all the information and data stored for such Account.
-Company will not have any liability whatsoever for any termination of the Account or related deletion of the Child’s Personal Information.
-When we delete Personal Information, it will be deleted from our active databases but may remain in our archives.

 ## YOUR CONSENT

 If you reside outside the U.S., the anonymous information we collect will be transferred to the U.S. and processed and stored there under U.S. privacy standards.
-By using the Services and providing Information to Pear Deck, you consent to the use, transfer and processing of the anonymous information we collect as set forth in this Privacy Policy, all of which activities will take place in the U.S.
+By using the Services and providing Information to Fancy Foodie, you consent to the use, transfer and processing of the anonymous information we collect as set forth in this Privacy Policy, all of which activities will take place in the U.S.

 ## CONTACTING US

-If you have any questions about this Privacy Policy, please contact us at help@PearDeck.com.
+If you have any questions about this Privacy Policy, please contact us at shaoxinjiang@gmail.com.